Primary Care Program

 Outpatient Morning Report

-Primary Care and TEACH are jointly responsible for presenting a case at morning report each Tuesday, focusing on outpatient medicine.
+Our residents are responsible for presenting a case at morning report each Tuesday, focusing on outpatient medicine.
+This is a great opportunity to take a primary care case and share what you learned with your colleagues.

 Clinical Reasoning/EBM Seminars